gitPhate/Library/README.md

 public void Each(callable $callback, [mixed $param1, mixed $param2, ...]);
 ```
 The `Each()` method applies a callback on every element of the collection.
 It modifies the internal data set directly, thus it has no return value.
 You can pass parameters to the callback by passing parameters to `Each()`.
 In order to edit data, your callback can return a value, which will be set as the current item in the collection.
-Moreover, it can accept two parameters, the key and the value of the current element.
+Moreover, it can accept the value of the current element as a parameter.
 Examples:
 ```PHP
 include("Library\autoload.php");